 10. Peppermint – To Boost Motivation

-Peppermint essential oil has shown to lessen stress and anxiety and improve concentration and motivation!
+Peppermint essential oil can lessen stress and anxiety and improve concentration and motivation!

-A study from the Wheeling Jesuit University found that inhaling peppermint was linked to participants enhanced cognitive stamina, feelings that enhanced motivation and overall happiness levels.
+A study from the Wheeling Jesuit University9Modulation of cognitive performance and mood by aromas of peppermint and ylang-ylang found that inhaling peppermint was linked to participants enhanced cognitive stamina, feelings that enhanced motivation and overall happiness levels.

 11. Jasmine – To Ease Anxiety and Stress